-Variable remuneration - medium-term incentive (MTI)
+Variable remuneration - short-term incentive (STI) (KPI related)

-The MTI plan was established in 2009 to incentivise executives to achieve stretch key performance indicators (KPI's).
-The MTI plan is a target based plan rather than a time based plan.
+The STI plan was established to incentivise executives to achieve stretch key performance indicators (KPI's).
+The STI plan is a time based plan.

-The table below contains a summary of the key features of the MTI plan.
+The table below contains a summary of the key features of the STI plan.